vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 news and address it rather than hide from it -- and less of a fight.

-Third, responding to a no-oriented question also triggers more thinking from the other side, partly because you've already show you are willing to hear bad news.
+Third, responding to a no-oriented question also triggers more thinking from the other side, partly because you've already shown that you are willing to hear bad news.

 ### Tackling loss aversion